|Section of Google-Earth track of first joint field trip by Antony Lyons and Caitlin DeSilvey in Cornwall in 2014|

 Other encountered voices (in particular in the China Clay lands of Cornwall) speak of the - essentially unwanted - ‘overburden’.
 The fields, soil, homes and the holistic richness of cultural landscape were all literally a ‘burden’ or obstacle in getting at the clay resources; in ‘winning’ the clay:

 In the radio discussion to which I’m partly responding here, there were some interesting dialogues about (anthropologically viewed) relationships, conversations, experimentation, in contrast to a “zero-sum” game of winner+loser.
 This very much gels with my approach (in a creative ethnographic style) of seeking and building relationships, revealing relationalities and highlighting rhyzomic/mycelial connections.
-Experimentation is about probing; seeking that which intuitively inspires one; then using that as a guide, going forward.
+Creative experimentation is about probing; seeking that which intuitively inspires one; then using that as a guide, going forward.

 “Futures are designed & built of constellations - things, persons, people, practices - in specific moments”